swcarpentry/matlab-novice-inflammation/01-intro.md

 From the figures, we see that the maximum value rises and falls perfectly smoothly, while the minimum seems to be a step function.
-Neither result seems particularly likely, so either there 's a mistake in our calculations or something is wrong with our data.
+Neither result seems particularly likely, so either there's a mistake in our calculations or something is wrong with our data.

 > ## Plots {.challenge}